51Degrees/documentation/src/features/webintegration.md

 # Introduction

-One of the primary use-cases for the @Pipeline is as part of the request processing for a web site or web service.
+One of the primary use cases for the @Pipeline is as part of the request processing for a website or web service.
-To make using the 51Degrees' @Pipeline as simple as possible in this scenario, we have produced a range of packages to integrate with different web frameworks.
+To make using the 51Degrees @Pipeline as simple as possible in this scenario, we have produced a range of packages to integrate with different web frameworks.

 # Features

 The details of each integration vary significantly.
-However, the features provided are largely the same.
+However, the features provided are largely the same:

 - Create a @Pipeline directly from configuration with little or no other direction from the developer.
 - Automatically feed relevant @evidence to the @Pipeline from incoming web requests.